Stay Cool with Atlanta HVAC Professionals

 Common Questions About HVAC Maintenance and Repair

-Asking the right questions will ultimately get you the best results and a cool satisfaction once the air starts blowing again.
+Asking the right questions will ultimately get you the best results and cool satisfaction once the air starts blowing again.

 Is My Unit Broken?

 In some homes, electrical wiring can create a shortage in your thermostat, causing you not to be able to turn your air conditioning on.
 For other instances, you may simply need to add more Freon to your unit to produce cooler air.
 Many of the fixes aren’t necessarily because of a broken unit but because of smaller issues that can be fixed with cheaper alternatives.